rtmigo/fmap_dart/README.md

 print(fmap['keyA']); // read from file
 ```

-The storage is most efficient for storing large objects: blobs and strings.
-Although it can store small ones like `bool` or `int`.

 This object implements `Map`, so it can be used in the same way.

 ``` dart